shuai-xu/flink/docs/dev/scala_shell.md

 Scala> val res3 = t3.print
 {% endhighlight %}

-Note: The cached tables will be cleaned up when the scala shell exit.
+Note: The cached tables will be cleaned up when the Scala Shell exit.

 ### SQL Query
 In Scala Shell, users can also execute SQL queries calling sqlQuery() as following code shows: